goshansp/rhel-edge/README.md

 ```

 # ADR

+## Where to put config?
+Blueprint vs Image
+Image because blueprint only ships for installation.
+No Upgrade path.

+## No secrets in image
+Nobrainer.

 ## Rebase Ostree-Container
 Ostree Commit and Containers seem not to allow for upgrade path as of 12.09.2025 - hence we redeploy.